 OECD coal consumption

-Total coal consumption in the countries of OECD Europe declines in the Reference case from 12.2 quadrillion Btu in 2010 (27 percent of the OECD total) to 10.7 quadrillion Btu in 2040 (25 percent of the worldwide total).
-Although all nations in the region consume coal, 65 percent of OECD Europe’s 2010 total coal consumption was concentrated in Germany, Poland, Turkey, and the United Kingdom, with Germany alone consuming 26 percent of the regional total.
-The electric power sector accounted for 67 percent of the region’s total coal consumption in 2010, and most of the rest was consumed in the industrial sector.
+Total coal consumption in OECD Europe is largely flat in the Reference case, with a slight decline from 13.4 quadrillion Btu in 2012 (32% of the OECD total) to 12.6 quadrillion Btu in 2040 (30% of the OECD total).
+Although all nations in the region consume coal, 68% of OECD Europe’s 2012 total coal consumption (in physical units) was concentrated in Germany, Poland, Turkey, and the United Kingdom.
+Germany alone accounted for 30% of the regional total.
+The electric power sector accounted for 70% of the region’s total coal consumption in 2012, and the industrial sector accounted for most of the remainder.

 Non-OECD coal consumption

 In the IEO2016 Reference case, total non-OECD coal consumption increases by 0.8%/year on average, from 111 quadrillion Btu in 2012 to 137 quadrillion Btu in 2040 (Figure 4-6).
 Non-OECD Asia accounts for more than 90% of the growth in total non-OECD coal use over the projection.
 Coal is the largest source of energy consumed in the non-OECD region until around 2030, when the use of petroleum and other liquid fuels surpasses coal use.